crimx/create-react-typescript-sass-webextension/README.md

 # Commands

 - `yarn start` for tweaking UI with fake Webextension environment
   - I mostly faked the runtime messaging and storage to mimic real api.
-If you need more, edit `[config/fake-env/webextension-page.js](https://github.com/crimx/create-react-typescript-sass-webextension/blob/master/config/fake-env/webextension-page.js)`.
+If you need more, edit [`config/fake-env/webextension-page.js`](https://github.com/crimx/create-react-typescript-sass-webextension/blob/master/config/fake-env/webextension-page.js).
   - `popup` page is loaded by default.
-If you need to change to other entry, `options` page for example, run `yarn start --main=options`. `background` script is always loaded (if exist).
+If you need to change to other entry, `options` page for example, run `yarn start --main=options`.
+  - `background` script is always loaded (if exist).
   - Edit `config/fake-env/fake-ajax` to fake ajax calls.
 - `yarn test` for Jest testing.
   - `jest-webextension-mock` is included, though it's not a complete mock.
 - `yarn build` for full build.
-  - Outputs for Chrome and Firefox are generated in `build`, respectively.
+  - Outputs for Chrome and Firefox are generated in `build` directory, respectively.
 - `yarn devbuild` for building without compression.
 - Append ` --debug` to enable `process.env.DEBUG_MODE`.